 Unfortunately, the SPB stars were poorly represented in the nominal Kepler mission because of the rather high Galactic latitude of the observed field, so seismic results are still lacking.
-Balona et al. (2011, MNRAS 413, 2403) studied the Kepler lightcurves of a sample of 48 candidate B-type stars, revealing different types of frequency spectra:

-- SPB stars only showing long period variations, - Hybrid pulsators exhibiting both SPB- and $\beta$ Cephei-type oscillations (both the central and outer internal layers can be probed simultaneously), - Stars showing (more or less) equally spaced frequency groupings (typical for Be stars) for which it is not clear yet if these frequency groups are caused by rotational modulation and/or stellar pulsations in combination of fast rotation, - Stars for which there is evidence for (additional) variations originating from migrating spots, - Constant stars (which are a challenge for theory).
+Balona et al. (2011, MNRAS 413, 2403) studied the Kepler lightcurves of a sample of 48 candidate B-type stars, revealing different types of frequency spectra: (1) SPB stars only showing long period variations, (2) Hybrid pulsators exhibiting both SPB- and β Cephei-type oscillations (both the central and outer internal layers can be probed simultaneously), (3) Stars showing (more or less) equally spaced frequency groupings (typical for Be stars) for which it is not clear yet if these frequency groups are caused by rotational modulation and/or stellar pulsations in combination of fast rotation, (4) Stars for which there is evidence for (additional) variations originating from migrating spots, and (5) Constant stars (which are a challenge for theory).
 K2 has better prospects for a study of the morphology of the variability and for asteroseismic studies of candidate SPB stars.
-Eventhough there is only one known SPB in Field 1 which falls on silicon, we can identify three more mid-to-late B-type stars, which are near silicon.
-We request to observe them in LC mode.
+Eventhough there are no known SPB in Fields 2 & 3 which fall on silicon, we can identify 69 known mid-to-late B-type stars which likely lie in the SPB instability strip (59 in field 2; 10 in field 3).
+As the K2 photometric data should most likely be complemented with time-series of high-resolution spectroscopy to allow an indepth asteroseismic investigation, these targets are sorted from bright to faint.
+Long cadence observations are sufficient for this type of variable stars.
+Our targets list ends with 106 early-type stars in Field 2 and and 34 targets in Field 3.